DRAPER PARK MIDDLE SCHOOL STUDENT CODE OF CONDUCT 2020-2021

 HAZING AND BULLYING – Draper Park is committed to providing a safe and orderly environment for all students.
 Hazing and bullying activities are abusive and illegal behaviors that harm victims and negatively impact the school environment.
 All hazing or bullying activities will receive appropriate consequences.

 ITEMS DISCOURAGED AT SCHOOL – Items that are disruptive to the school environment and are easily lost or stolen are discouraged at school.
-These include electronic devices, skateboards, and all types of toys.
+These include electronic devices (including bluetooth headphones), skateboards, and all types of toys.
+The school is not responsible for lost or stolen items, even if they are stored in hall or gym lockers.
+Skateboards, scooters, bicycles, unicycles, hoverboards, etc., must be secured with a lock outside the school building on a designated rack.
 If these items are at school, they should be stored in lockers and not be seen.
-They are not allowed in the classrooms.
+These items are not allowed in the classrooms.
 If they are out and/or being used, they will be confiscated and turned over to an administrator.
-Students are discouraged from bringing items of value to school, such as expensive electronics or large amounts of money, etc. The school is not responsible for lost or stolen items, even if they are stored in hall or gym lockers.
+Students are discouraged from bringing items of value to school, such as expensive electronics or large amounts of money, etc. ***Due to COVID-19, students will not be assigned lockers during the 2020-2021 school year.

 ITEMS PROHIBITED AT SCHOOL – Many items are absolutely prohibited at school for any reason.
 These include laser pointers, any type of weapon, knives, fireworks or flammable materials, guns, and any look-alikes.
 If a student brings one of these items to school, they will be suspended, and possibly sent to a district hearing.